 Do I need a hospital card?

-Before seeing a physician, outpatients must obtain a hospital card from the Registration Office, Room 167.
+Before seeing a physician, outpatients must obtain a hospital card from the Admissions and hospital card.
 Telephone: 514-398-0387

 How is a patient admitted to the hospital?

 Patients will be notified by their physician about their admission date as far in advance as possible and may be seen at the Pre-admission Clinic before their hospital stay.
 Patients arriving for a hospital stay must register at the Admission Office, Room 165C.
 Telephone: 514-398-1900

 Recognizing the importance of visitors, the hospital has flexible visiting hours.
 On occasion, medical staff may limit visits in the interest of the patient.

 Are there family waiting rooms?

 Yes, the family waiting room is on the third floor, Room 346.